Fbullman/Final_Ski_Resort/README.md

 ### Machine Learning Model - NLP
 ### NLP Classification

+The NLP Machine Learning model was completed usining PySpark.

 The team is working to create an NLP (Natural Language processing) Model using average weather data, and text review data, to provide insights for optmization ski resorts experiences.

 #### Process